"Tim" the Curry Guy

 In 1968, Curry made his professional acting debut in the London production of the musical Hair, where he met Richard O'Brien, who would later pen Curry's next professional role, Dr. This is Frank-N-Furter from the 1973 film The Rocky Horror Show.
 Curry reflected on his initial exposure to the undertaking:

 A few doors down from my apartment on Paddington Street, just off Baker Street, was an abandoned gym where people were talking about this new play.
 Richard O'Brien, whom I encountered on the sidewalk, mentioned that he had recently visited the gym in search of a hulking tenor.
 What I meant was, "Why do you need him to sing for you?"
-In between belly laughs, he informed me that his musical was nearing completion and that I should contact Jim Sharman about it.
+After much hilarity, he informed me that his musical was nearing completion and that I should contact Jim Sharman.
 The script he handed me made me think, "Man, if this works, it's going to be a smash." "

 Curry practiced the role with a German accent and peroxide blond hair at first, and then switched to an American one.
 In an interview with NPR's Terry Gross from March 2005, he discusses his choice to play Dr. After hearing a British woman ask, "Do you have a house in town or a house in the country?," Frank-N-Furter decided to adopt an English accent and responded, "Yes, [Dr. The voice of Frank-N-Furter should be regal.

 At first, Curry mistook the character for a typical scientist in a white lab coat.
 However, director Sharman suggested a change that turned the character into a transvestite mad scientist with a posh Belgravia accent.
 Curry's "garishly Bowiesque performance as the ambidextrous doctor" earned rave reviews at the show's June 1973 London premiere.
 The Rocky Horror Picture Show, the 1975 film adaptation, made Curry a household name and gained him a cult following due to this alteration.
-Up until 1975, he portrayed him in performances in London, Los Angeles, and New York.
+He kept on playing the part in New York, Los Angeles, and London until 1975.

 Curry described Rocky Horror as a "rite of passage" in an interview with NPR and described the film as "a guaranteed weekend party to which you can go with or without a date and probably find one if you don't have one." as well as a chance to see how one looks in different roles, of course See if you can help them figure out their sexuality, or at least get closer to doing so.